red345686/Foodlens_revamped/README.md

 - **Real-time Chat**: Message users you follow or who follow you
 - **Feed**: View posts from all users in a chronological feed
 - **Responsive Design**: Works on mobile and desktop devices
+- **Ingredient Analysis**: Analyze food product ingredients for safety using OCR and AI
+  - Extract ingredients from images using OCR
+  - Analyze ingredients for potential health concerns
+  - Manual ingredient entry option

 ## Technologies Used